-Aside from Classic Mode and World of Light (more on that later) playing quick matches against either the CPU or a friend in local multiplayer, exiting World of Light or even failing a Spirit Board match can trigger this.
+Aside from Classic Mode and World of Light (more on that later) playing quick matches against either the CPU or a friend in local multiplayer, exiting World of Light, or even failing a Spirit Board match can trigger a new fight.

 The element of surprise is certainly there but only if there is enough time for the chances to reset.
 We found a handful of ways to speed this up, some more honorable than others, which are the following:

 Start a Smash battle and set the stock to one, beat your opponent, and you’ll get to fight against a challenger.
 You can also play a bit with time, making for shorter matches if you K.O. the adversary fast enough.
 And let’s just say that no one’s going to judge you if you do a quick 1v1 match against yourself using both joy-cons separately, so you don’t have to worry about the CPU making things harder, but that’s up to you.

 Unlocking characters in Super Smash Bros.
 Ultimate through World of Light is a slow and challenging process.
 The map is huge and you have to get through several fights before you meet an unlockable character — and that’s without taking into account the several blockades that can only be passed with a certain trait or ability from a spirit.
-If you choose to go down this path, it’s gonna take a while, but do keep in mind what we mentioned earlier: do a few battles and then exit to the main menu.
+If you choose to unlock characters using this path, it’s going to take a while, but do keep in mind what we mentioned earlier: do a few battles and then exit to the main menu.
 There will likely be a challenger waiting for you.

 There are a few things that can make this process easier, though.
 Choosing the right spirits for each battle (divided in a rock-paper-scissors system of sorts) can save you from several moments of frustration, but remember that you can feed them with snacks (which are unlocked as loot after battles) in the main Spirits’ menu to level them up.